 Using your screwdriver, attach the brackets to the TV.
 Don’t overtighten the screws, or you might risk stripping them.

 If you have a very heavy TV, ask a friend or loved one to help with this step.
 Adjust your TV’s power cord because it might get in the way.
 Other cords should be left to plug in later, like any Ethernet, HDMI, or cable inputs you may have.

 Raise the TV, mount the brackets onto the top lip of the mount, and hook them into place.
 If your mount has any locking tabs or screws, engage them at this time.
 Refer to your mount’s documentation before mounting the TV to see how the mount and brackets lock together.

 Related Read: How Much Does It Cost to Mount a TV?

 6. Make Adjustments & Cleanup

 To clean up the brick dust produced during this task, sweep it into a pile and vacuum it all up.
-For carpet, you may wish to use painter’s plastic or a tarp.
+For carpet, you can sweep it onto painter’s plastic before vacuuming.

 - Related Read:How To Run Ethernet Cable Through Walls (2023 GUIDE)

-Mounting a TV on a brick wall might be a little more difficult than mounting it on drywall, but in the end, it’s not completely different.
-As long as you’re careful to level the mount and make the correct marks, your TV will come out perfectly mounted in the end.
+Mounting a TV on a brick wall might be a little more complex than mounting it on drywall, but in the end, it’s not very different.
+However, as we mentioned, it’s best to only attach a mount to a solid brick wall.
+If you have crumbling brick and mortar, you’ll have to find another wall to mount your TV.
+As long as you’re careful to level the mount and make the correct marks, your TV will be perfectly mounted in the end.

 Featured Image Credit: mtlapcevic, Shutterstock